 Grand Turk has quite a few donkeys and cows wandering about, which are remnants of the salt days.

 Also on Grand Turk is the Waterloo Golf Course.
-Built by a former governor, this 9-hole, par 54 course is open to the public.
+Built in 1998 by a former British governor, this 9-hole, par 54 beach-side course is open to the public.
+You must call ahead to reserve and rental clubs are available.

 Grand Turk is a great place to experience the traditional spirit of the Turks and Caicos, either for one day, or your whole vacation.